jrandleman/EScheme/doc/primitives.md

 ##### Description:
 ```
-Calls the <code> function after <delay-ms>.
+Calls the <code> callable after <delay-ms>.
 Applies any other arguments
 given to <code> after <delay-ms> expires.

 Returns the <timeout-thread>, which may be passed to <clear-timeout!>